Mukesh23012000/react-validator-dev/README.md

 - **Custom Error Messages:** Allows for personalized error messages for each validation rule, making it easy to inform users of specific input issues.
 - **Dynamic Validation:** Automatically validates fields whenever their values change, providing real-time feedback.
 - **Field Dependency Checks:** Supports rules that require values to match another field, useful for confirmations like passwords.
+-**Debouncing:** Reduces the frequency of validation checks during rapid input, enhancing performance and user experience.

 ## Usage:

 1. Define your validation rules and messages.
-2. Pass your form data and validation configuration to the `useValidation` hook.
+2. Pass your form data, validation configuration, and the submitted form status to the useValidation hook.
 3. Access the error messages and validation status to manage form submission and display feedback.
+5. Optionally, specify a debounce delay (in milliseconds) to control the timing of validation checks.

 ## Example: